 She understood the situation, took a break from lash extensions, and started washing her lashes regularly.

-The infestation eventually got resolved and the client restarted wearing eyelash extensions with healthy cleaning habits.
+The infestation eventually got resolved and the client restarted wearing extensions with healthy cleaning habits.

 What you see in the picture above is oil buildup that solidified.

-It turns out she wasn’t washing her lashes at all…
+Turns out she wasn’t washing her lashes at all.

-Remember that little bottle of liquid gold (lash shampoo) we provide at the appointment?
-Lash shampoo suppresses the growth of bacteria and cleans your lash line.
+Remember that little bottle of liquid gold (lash shampoo) we provide at your appointment?

-Thankfully, we were able to re-educate about washing the eyelashes and this problem got resolved.
+Thankfully, we were able to re-educate her about washing her eyelashes daily and she quickly got better.

 FAQ